 I the meantime, we all learned that while rolling barn doors look incredible, they do NOTHING to keep out the bugs..
 Umm, “Pinterest Fail” says my husband.
 However, with a little ingenuity, we all put our heads together and came up with a an incredible fix.
 We used garage door weather seal around the outside of the doors, so as they rolled, the stripping rolled with them, it gave the added benefit of making them roll smoother, making them feel more substantial, and help to keep them on the track.
 So we turned that into a win as far as I am concerned.

 So this is a long way with no pictures and I know you’re dying to see… here is a bit of teaser…

 Once the door was worked out, we only had to finish those steps..
 So the bottom of the steps obviously came out a bit farther than we had thought about and the yard has a bit of a grade to it..
-Rather than add crushed run (the stuff you use for driveways) at the bottom (because ugly), we (ok, well the sweet guys suggested it, and i jumped all over it) decided to do a bit of a stone pattern so when mowing the grass, you don’t have to wreck the bottom step with the weed whacker.
-They went off to Home Depot and came back with these and did this:
+Rather than add crushed run (the stuff you use for driveways) at the bottom (because ugly), we (ok, the sweet guys building suggested it, and I jumped all over it) decided to do a bit of a stone pattern so when mowing the grass, you don’t have to wreck the bottom step with the weed whacker.
+They went off to Home Depot and came back with pavers to do this:

 …and I LOVE it.

 The only things left are minor little punch list things that just were forgotten in the desire to just finish… the dryer vent was left uncovered because it had to be moved… those kinds of little things.
 They’ll probably be out before the end of the week to finish it all up.

 So the steps.. they’re a little ostentatious, but I don’t think the deer and turkey mind at bit.